rainforestapp/rainforest-cli/README.md

-# Rainforest::Cli
+# Rainforest-cli

-TODO: Write a gem description
+A command line interface to interact with RainforestQA.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'rainforest-cli'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install rainforest-cli